 First you need to clean and dry the leaves.
 Then remove the stems, rinse the leaves, and drain in a colander, then move the leaves onto a clean tea towel, in a single layer, and let them dry out.

 When the leaves are completely dry, place them on a cookie sheet, again single layer and place in the freezer for about two hours.
 Once they are frozen, place the leaves in a freezer safe container or bag.
 Careful not to over pack them or they will lose their shape.
 When needed you can cut a frozen slice and use in your favourite recipes.
 They will keep for up to four to six months.
+If you are worried that the leaves could turn black, then a good trick is to lightly toss them with some olive oil before freezing.

 Another way to freeze basil is to make Pesto.
 To make fresh basil pesto ready for the freezer all you need is a blender or food processor, the fresh basil, olive oil and salt.
 Blend the ingredients until it’s pulpy.
 Then transfer the mixture into small freezer safe containers, be sure to add a little olive oil to cover the pest.